 Susan first caught the taste for wine working as a server in London, back when a “business lunch” for two meant opening at least three nice bottles!
 After stints in Sydney and Los Angeles, she landed a job in San Francisco working with John Ragan, an inspiring wine director who led her to consider wine as a career. + Read Full Bio

-Gretchen Pen, San Francisco and North Sales
+Gretchen Pen, SF and North Sales

 Gretchen is a thoroughly West Coast girl who grew up in Bellingham, WA and attended the University of San Diego on swimming scholarships.
 After earning degrees in Political Science and Environmental Studies, she canvassed for US PIRG and performed so well that the company promoted her and sent her to San Francisco. + Read Full Bio